raspimana/lappy86-pxe/README.md

 # install-pxe-server
+## This is a fork of [RPi-PXE-Server](https://github.com/beta-tester/RPi-PXE-Server), but with only x86 images for my lappy86 (Panasonic TOUGHBOOK CF-29)
 setup a Raspberry Pi as a PXE-Server.<br />
 it is a private project i have made for myself.<br />
 i did not keep an eye on network security.